 Here also the XXXX is the time in seconds.

-Create Shortcut to Automatically Shutdown or Restart
+2. Create Shortcut To Automatically Shutdown Or Restart

 By creating a shortcut you will not need to write the commands again and again.
 Below are the steps to create the shutdown and restart shortcuts.

-1) Right click on Desktop and navigate to New->Shortcut.
+1. Right click on Desktop and navigate to New->Shortcut.

 1) Right-click on the shortcut you have created and click on Properties.

-2) In the target field, you can change the time.
+2) In the Target field, you can change the time.
 Next, click on Apply.

-So anytime you want to make changes in the timer, you can easily do from shortcut properties.
+So anytime you want to make changes in the timer, you can easily do it from shortcut properties.

 Similarly, you can create a shortcut to cancel the timer by creating a shortcut icon with target field having shutdown -a command line.
-So whenever you want to cancel the timer you can run this shortcut.